peering-manager/peering-manager/docs/integrations/synchronised-data.md

     can be used to perform authentication.
 A personal access token should be set into the password field when creating/editing a data source.

-The following features support the use of synchronized data:
+The following features support the use of synchronised data:

 * [Configuration and e-mail templates](../templating/index.md)
 * [Configuration context data](../models/extras/configcontext.md)